Industry Technology Inc.

 |

-Challenge | Identifying Root Cause of Complex Slow Queries: Pinpointing the exact source of slow queries was challenging due to complex data models and intricate query execution patterns. |
+Challenge | A key challenge was finding the exact source of slow queries.
+We had complex data models and complicated query patterns. |

 |

-Skill | Performance Optimization |
+Skill | Performance Optimization / Difficult Problem |

 Key | Value |